Duckworth Lewis Calculator

 This Duckworth Lewis calculator will help you decide which cricket team (but not a chirping cricket] 😀) won the match, or you can use it to set a target for the second team if the game is interrupted by the rain.

 This calculation is not as simple as you might think, as it's affected by human nature.
-We use an algorithm called the Duckworth Lewis method to take into account how aggressive the teams will play, depending on the resources available to them.
+We use an algorithm called the Duckworth Lewis method to take into account how aggressively the teams will play, depending on the resources available to them.
 We will explain how the Duckworth Lewis method works, based on when in play the interruption happens.

-You'll find a full set of instructions and some examples of ways of how the calculator works, so there's no need to be confused by the Duckworth Lewis method anymore.
+You'll find a full set of instructions and some examples of how the calculator works, so there's no need to be confused by the Duckworth Lewis method anymore.

 What problem does the Duckworth Lewis method attempt to solve?
 DLS explained